1. What is an Assessment?

 16. What needs to be entered online to make the payment?

-For customers paying online, the “Customer ID number” needs to entered to identify the payment.
+For customers paying online, through your financial institution the “Customer ID number” needs to entered to identify the payment.
 This information is under “Remittance Advice” on the invoice.
 It has to be only six digits, without any letters.

 17. Do I make cheques payable to FSRA or FSRAO?